david-garcia-garcia/wincachedrupal/README.txt

  ; Make sure the folder exists and that the identity of you PHP process ; has read/write permissions. session.save_path = "C:\Program Files (x86)\PHP\php5_5_sessions\"

+ ;Session data is not persisted by Wincache session handler if your appPool name has periods.
+ ;If your app-pool name has periods (.) in it, change them to underscores (_).
+ ;So an app-pool named www.somesite.com should be renamed to www_somesite_com.

  To make sure these settings are working, check you extension settings in phpinfo() and access the Wincache statistics page, on you first run you will need to customize